Can Large Language Models Identify Authorship?: Authorship Attribution (RQ2)

 \item The increase in the number of candidate authors from 10 to 20 generally results in a decline in performance across all models.
 However, the decline is less pronounced for LLMs, suggesting that they is better equipped to handle increased complexity and maintain higher levels of performance.

 \item Traditional pre-trained language models such as BERT, RoBERTa, DeBERTa, and ELECTRA exhibit considerable variability in their performance, suggesting they require domain-specific fine-tuning and need to be combined with other classifiers to perform this task effectively.
-TF-IDF shows the lowest performance across all metrics in both datasets, highlighting its inadequacy for complex authorship attribution tasks compared to more sophisticated machine learning and deep learning approaches. \end{itemize}
+TF-IDF shows the lowest performance across all metrics in both datasets. \end{itemize}